revunix/revRadio/README.md

 - `!stop`: Stops the playback.
 - `!vol <volume>`: Adjusts the playback volume (0-100).
 - `!setdefault <url>`: Updates the default stream URL in the configuration.
-- `!stations`: Displays a list of available radio stations with indices.
+- `!radio`: Shows an interactive menu of available radio stations.
 - `!add <name> <url>`: Adds a new radio station to the configuration.
-- `!remove`: Removes a radio station from the configuration file.
+- `!remove`: Shows an interactive menu to remove radio stations.
 - `!restart`: Restarts the bot.
 - `!reload`: Reloads the configuration file.
 - `!commands`: Displays the list of available commands.
 - `!status`: Shows the current station and playing title.
 - `!stats`: Shows bot statistics.
+- `!fix`: Fixes stream playback issues by restarting the current stream.

 ## Setup